learn-co-curriculum/phase-3-active-record-associations-tvland-lab/README.md

-# TV Land Active Record Associations Lab
+# Active Record TV Land Lab

-## Objectives
+## Learning Goals

-- Create and modify tables using Active Record migrations.
+- Create and modify tables using Active Record migrations
-- Build associations between models using Active Record macros.
+- Build associations between models using Active Record macros

-## Overview
+## Introduction

 In this lab, we'll be working with a TV show domain model.
 We will have a show, network, and character model.
 They will be associated in the following way: